 Deforming Conductor, Simulation Tutorial

 In this example we want to analyse for the elastic deformations that result from magnetic forces.
 A conductor is positioned in a magnetic field resulting from two permanent magnets.
-For checking purposes we first create a static solution and compare the Lorentz forces against theory.
+In the first step, for checking purposes we use a static magnetic solution and compare the resulting Lorentz forces against theory.

-In a time domain analysis we assign a half sinus current running through the conductor and solve for the resulting Lorentz forces.
+Then, in a time domain magnetic analysis, we assign a half sinus current running through the conductor and solve for the resulting Lorentz forces.
 Such Lorentz forces on the conductor are computed for every time step and can be post processed as graph or plot.

 imageimage